deoclabber/CIF-Junior/README.md

   A --> C(Class 2: Learned how to make flowchart on diagrams.net and understand how to create a simple number guessing game.);
   A --> D(Class 3: Enhanced simple number guessing game and flowchart by making improvements like hints, user-inputted boundaries, and retrys.);
   A --> E(Class 4: Created two projects: the instructions and flowchart for the text-based adventure game, TBAG and a 2D list of the weather of the next 7 days.);
+  A --> F(Class 5: Completed the whole TBAG with multiple endings and a 2D list for questions and banned usernames.
+Created a flowchart to go with it.);
+  A --> G(Class 6: Created two Turtle projects: a polygon generater with user-inputted side lengths and amount of sides and a nice firework show.);
 ```

+## Knowledge
+We learned:
+in python:
+- print
+- input
+- casting
+- variables
+- list (1D and 2D)
+- Turtle (pen, color, size, speed)
+in Github:
+- how to create account, repository, files, and folders
+- how to upload files and folders
+- Mermaid
+in Medium:
+- how to create articles
+other:
+- how VS Code works
+skills:
+- problem-solving
+- debugging
+- critical thinking
+- math

+Thank you for visiting this repository!